Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in Egypt!

-The east part of the temple was dedicated to Sobek, the crocodile-headed god, and the west part was dedicated to Horus, the falcon-headed god.
+The east side of the temple was dedicated to Sobek, the crocodile-headed god, and the west side was dedicated to Horus, the falcon-headed god.
 Sobek and Horus were rivals.
-Sobek was the god of Nile and Horus was the god of Sky.
+Sobek was the god of the Nile and Horus was the god of the Sky.

-The Kom-Ombo Temple is architecturally perfectly symmetrical building.
+The Kom-Ombo Temple is an architecturally perfectly symmetrical building.